Project Spotlight: Compassionate Education for Building and Uplifting Families in the Philippines

 ERMFPI advocates for the human rights of marginalised youth by working closely with institutions to develop and adopt flexible standards for poor people to be able to enrol in technical and vocational education and trainings.
 Any gaps where participants are not able to reach the standard will be bridged by arranged focused short courses conducted by ERMFPI.
 The project and partners will collaboratively provide start-up capital for small businesses with post-training support.

 These marginalised families need continual support so they can access skills training courses, complete them and find work decent employment.
-ERMFPI has a long term commitment to personal accompaniment and this is their missionary approach.
+ERMFPI has a long term commitment to personal accompaniment.
 The project also provides meals for children on days each week when the relevant partner agency does not provide them.
 Thanks to funding from Misean Cara, this project began in 2020, and will be implemented over three years ending in 2022.
 We look forward to seeing the impact of this intervention in the target communities in Cebu City.